"Cloches de Pentecôte" (Bells of Pentecost) is a sound art piece

 three of its prominent modes of vibration produce a minor chord from

-de la Cathédrale de Rouen.
+carillon de la Cathédrale de Rouen.

 "Cloches de Pentecôte" est une création sonore, faite pour le